 My specialties: Informal and formal communication, content creation and management, social media, web development, editorial direction, operational management.”

 2. Tone and style

 There should also be a difference in the tone and style you use for these different summaries.
 Your resume summary is a more formal affair designed to showcase your professionalism while highlighting qualifications.
 With your LinkedIn summary, you can be a lot more informal in tone and style.
 For example, you can write your LinkedIn summary using first-person point of view rather than a more objective style of delivery.

 LinkedIn is, after all, a social platform.
 Like other social platforms, it should be used in a way that showcases your unique voice.
 That means that you can be more informal, and a little more relaxed with your narrative style.
 You should strive to maintain some level of professionalism, of course, but your language can be more expressive.

-That’s the best way to leverage these tools to increase your odds of successfully landing that job.
+That’s the best way to leverage LinkedIn to increase your odds of successfully landing your dream job!

 Even though your LinkedIn profile and resume have different goals and slightly different audiences, you still want to keep your summaries similar to keep your personal brand consistent.
 The trick is to know the difference between your resume’s professional summary and your LinkedIn’s About section so you can tell your story effectively in both places.

 If you need additional help with your professional resume writing and LinkedIn profile writing, head over to our services page.

 For further reading, check out these related articles:

 - The Difference between Your Resume and LinkedIn Profile (+ Examples) | Zipjob